lohitraj201218/Todo-MVC/README.md

-# Todo application in MVC Architecture
+# To-Do application in MVC Architecture
 ### *With CURD functionalities*